[Updated: February 21, 2025]

 import pandas as pd

-import perceptron_classifier # Perceptron classifier
+import perceptron_classifier

 # Download Iris Data Set from http://archive.ics.uci.edu/ml/datasets/Iris

-URL = 'http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'
+URL = "http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data"

-urllib.request.urlretrieve(URL, 'iris.data')
+urllib.request.urlretrieve(URL, "iris.data")

 # Use pandas.read_csv module to load iris data set